victoriaao/Data-Engineering-Concepts/README.md

 ### Project 4

-Goal: Better understand unstructured data types done
+#### Goal: Better understand unstructured data types done

-List your 5 favorite songs
+- List your 5 favorite songs
-Under each, list artist, album & year
+- Under each, list artist, album & year
-Under each artist, list hometown city
+- Under each artist, list hometown city
-Convert to XML
+- Convert to XML
-Convert to JSON
+- Convert to JSON
-Convert to YAML
+- Convert to YAML

-Project #5 --1 session 28|12 DONE
+### Project 5

-Goal: Become familiar w/ no-code automation tools
+#### Goal: Become familiar with no-code automation tools

-Create a Google Sheet
+- Create a Google Sheet
-Sign up for Zapier (free plan)
+- Sign up for Zapier (free plan)
-Connect w/ any other tool
+- Connect with any other tool
-Trigger event by adding a new row
+- Trigger event by adding a new row
-Experiment w/ other tiggers
+- Experiment with other tiggers

-Project #6 --1 session 29|12 done
+### Project 6

-Goal: Learn different components of SQL
+#### Goal: Learn different components of SQL

-Write a SQL query about a fun topic
+- Write a SQL query about a fun topic
-Convert some logic into a function
+- Convert some logic into a function
-Call function in query
+- Call function in query
-Turn query into Stored Procedure
+- Turn query into Stored Procedure
-Run Stored Procedure on a schedule
+- Run Stored Procedure on a schedule

-Project #7 --1 session 30|12
+### Project 7

-Goal: Learn how websites use databases
+#### Goal: Learn how websites use databases

-Create a MySQL DB
+- Create a MySQL DB
-Create a local webpage w/ PHP
+- Create a local webpage with PHP
-Connect to DB w/ PHP
+- Connect to DB with PHP
-Run SQL to print a record on page
+- Run SQL to print a record on page
-(No graphics - just plain text w/ a value from the DB.)
+- (No graphics - just plain text with a value from the DB)

-Project #8 --1 session 2|1
+### Project 8

-Goal: Learn how to remotely interact with (and automate) cloud storage
+#### Goal: Learn how to remotely interact with (and automate) cloud storage

-Sign up for AWS
+- Sign up for AWS
-Create a S3 Bucket
+- Create a S3 Bucket
-Create a local CSV file
+- Create a local CSV file
-Connect to AWS & load the file w/ Python
+- Connect to AWS & load the file w/ Python

-As you continue your journey in this wild world of data engineering, don’t forget to practice.
+##### As you continue your journey in this wild world of data engineering, don’t forget to practice.

-It will help you stay engaged, keep your skills sharp and be a reminder of why you were interested in data in the first place.
+##### It will help you stay engaged, keep your skills sharp and be a reminder of why you were interested in data in the first place.